justdodo27/hexocean-task/readme.md

 - Migrate `docker-compose run web python3 manage.py migrate`
 - Load data `docker-compose run web python3 manage.py loaddata data.json`
 - Run the container `docker-compose up`

+## Using
+- To access data you need to provide access token, which can be generated from ``